Unitary district in ceremonial (not administrative) North Yorkshire

 The town has a broad selection of pubs from small traditional street corner locals to popular student hangouts.
 A careful choice will find you real ale, bar snacks and live music, depending on your taste.
 Some popular national chain pubs are well-represented and it's only a few miles into the Cleveland Hills where you'll find village pubs and country dining.

-The town has recently been staging an annual Middlesbrough Restaurant Week, celebrating new arrivals on the local food and drink scene.
+The town has in recent years staged an annual Middlesbrough Restaurant Week, celebrating new arrivals on the local food and drink scene.
 This includes Italian and French style restaurants as well as American diners and burger, kebab, Chinese, Indian and pizza eateries.

 Middlesbrough Central Library is in Victoria Square.
 There are also several branch libraries in districts around the town.